March 1982 Palestinian general strike: Land Day

 As the protests continued, they coincided with Land Day, the annual day of protests held by Palestinians to mark the anniversary of a significant wave of protests that broke out in 1976 over a move by the Israeli government to confiscate Palestinian land.
 In preparation for Land Day, the Israeli military ordered its soldiers to be on higher alert.
 A demonstration that day was also by Al Fajr journalists in protest against Israeli censorship, resulting in 15 of the journalists being arrested after they refused to voluntarily disperse.

 Land Day protests also saw widespread participation by Arab citizens of Israel, despite most councils of Arab towns inside Israel choosing not to join a general strike over fears that their participation would worsen tensions.
 One demonstration in Jaljulia developed into a serious clash with Israeli police, resulting in at least five protestors and six police officers being injured.
 In Nazareth, the mayor's wife and office director were arrested.

 Following the Land Day protests, the wave of protests largely subsided.
+According to Milt Freudenheim of The New York Times, the atmosphere in the West Bank "largely reverted from open defiance to sullen resentment.
+Israeli paratroopers and border police patrolled major towns and prevented young Palestinians from staging mass demonstrations.
+However, terrorists booby-trapped the car of a Palestinian official who has cooperated with Israeli authorities."